ammarmdsalah-dev/clinic-smart-queue/README.md

 | `Stack<Action>` | Stores undo actions in LIFO order |
 | `List<Patient>` | Tracks patients seen today for the daily report |

 ---

-## Color-Coded Output

-Used `Console.ForegroundColor` to color-code severity levels directly in the terminal.
-Emergency patients appear in red and normal cases in white, making the queue easier to read at a glance without digging through text.

----